trrtle/TurtleMVC/README.md

 # Quick start

+for more information <a href="https://github.com/trrtle/TurtleMVC/wiki">refer to the wiki</a>

 ## <a name="config">Download & Configuration</a>
 1. download the archive and unzip in your projects directory.
 2. edit the following line in file: public/.htaccess